History at CLSG aims to:

 YEARS 7 - 9

 Over these three years, students will study Medieval Realms, the Early Modern World with specific emphasis on Britain under the Tudors and Stuarts (circa 1500 to 1700) and the making of the 'Modern World', with emphasis on Britain 1750 to 1918.
 They will also study the French Revolution in Year 8 and the history of America from Revolution to Civil War in Year 9.
 The course provides a broad overview of the development of British and European History, while allowing the opportunity to explore some topics in depth.
 The History Department is always looking to stimulate students beyond the classroom, and there is at least one visit each year which can lead to a piece of coursework.
-Recent visits have included the Tower of London, Hampton Court Palace, the First World War Battlefields and the Imperial War Museum.
+Recent visits have included the Tower of London, Hampton Court Palace and the Black Country Museum.

 YEARS 10 and 11

-Girls are tested via structured essays and source work in examinations as well as in their coursework.
+Girls are tested via structured essays and source work in examinations.
+There is an extended coursework essay in Year 11 on Russia.
 Girls are provided with an enrichment booklet which offers a wide range of suggested reading, films, museums and other relevant sources of interpretation.
 We encourage girls to view relevant films and to make links, as appropriate, to current affairs.

 “The AS Level course has been totally different to GCSE and really interesting.
 We have looked at the Twentieth Century on a larger scale focussing on many aspects.
 The Russian Revolution and Communism as an ideology is one area that I am particularly interested in and I have thoroughly enjoyed the lessons.
 I have developed many skills from this course including essay writing.
 I feel that over the course of this year, my analytical skills have developed and I feel confident with this subject.
 I am really looking forward to taking the A2 lessons.” — Hannah